What Are The Best Heavy Duty Sewing Machines

 - Stitch Options: A heavy duty sewing machine should come with different stitch settings and multiple stitch lengths.
 The length of the stitch is very important when working on thick, heavy fabrics.
 Longer length stitches are ideal for sewing heavy fabrics such as leather and upholstery.
 The stitch length options on a standard home machine will not be enough to handle these kinds of fabrics.
 When buying a heavy duty sewing machine, get one that has at least 3 stitch length options.
 The machines I’ve reviewed above meet this requirement.

-Not all of a machine’s extensive list of features are necessary but there are a few that are helpful when sewing heavy duty fabrics.
+Not all of a machine’s extensive list of features is necessary but there are a few that are helpful when sewing heavy duty fabrics.

 - Adjustable feed dogs: machines with this type of feed dog allows thick fabrics to move through the machine easily